 Part II talks about Lacan’s famous “Graph of Desire” which can be found here.

-Part III talks about love and the limits of human knowledge found here.
+Part III talks about love and the limits of human knowledge that can be found here.

 Last edited: January 9, 2020.
 Revised some of the paragraphs and clarified some sentences.